 When you look at an Emerald Diamond of a J grade or higher with the naked eye, you can easily notice a slight yellow tint.
 Because the naked eye notices no tint at an I Color grade or better, we recommend this range for the most beauty and best value.
 If you choose a diamond below an I, such as a G or H, you will likely not notice much of a difference—if any at all.
 Paying more for a lower Color grade is usually not worth the additional price.

 Take a look at the size differences between different carat weigh of an emerald cut.
 Keep in mind that those are average measurements as every emerald cut diamond is slightly different (in measurements and L:W ratio).

 But things are not that simple.
 Yes, emerald cuts are cheaper.
 But you also need to be far more strict when choosing an emerald cut.
 Due to its glassy nature, emerald cuts do not hide inclusions nearly as well as other cuts.
 We normally find SI1 or SI2 clarity grades when selecting a diamond for our readers.
 When we are selecting emerald cuts, it’s usually a VS2 or even VS1 clarity grade.

-Take a look at this emerald cut.
+Take a look at this emerald cut from Blue Nile.
 Usually an SI1 clarity diamond like this would be eye-clean.
 Unfortunately, due to the large table and glassy nature, the inclusion is visible to the naked eye.
 That doesn’t mean that emerald cuts are a poor choice.
 As we mentioned, emerald cuts are cheaper per carat.
 You can upgrade in clarity and still get a good deal.

 Emeralds and asschers are pretty much identical.
 The only discernible difference is L:W ratio.
 Emerald cuts are traditionally rectangular while asscher cuts are square.
 From a value or quality difference, there is no difference.
 It all boils down to personal preference or setting style.